finos/community/governance/Project-Branding-Guidelines.md

 By selecting a name or logo that meets these criteria, projects are more likely to end up with a distinctive mark that can be protected from confusingly similar uses.

+## Other Things to Avoid

+In addition to the above guidelines for choosing a distinctive mark, we also encourage projects to **avoid** marks that:
+* Imply a particular level of service or might otherwise create liability (e.g. supported, secure, fastest, etc.)
+* Are so general that they imply the project is the only, or standard, solution for certain area of technology, especially if no wide support exists amongst FINOS Members and contributors
+* Does not include references to other products or (third-party) projects, except where explicitly allowed by the owner, or in a way that makes clear that there's no endorsement by or affiliation with the owner

 ## Doing a Trademark Search

-[TBD]

-# Project Name

-We encourage FINOS project to select project names that:

-- Has a good chance to be trademarkable.
-Generally favor an abstract, proper name, which is now already in use.
-The FINOS team can help validate that during contribution.
-- Does not include words which might imply an SLA or create a potential liability (e.g. supported, secure, fastest, etc.)
-- Does not attempt to position a project as "the unique" solution for certain area of technology, especially if no wide support exists amongst FINOS Members and contributors
-- Does not include other (proprietary or open source) project names (e.g. upstream), unless that's explicitly allowed by the project

-# Project Logo
-We encourage FINOS project to select project logos that:

-- Do not include other project logos
-- Remind too closely existing brands
+Choosing a mark that fits the criteria above isn't always enough.
+If someone else is already using the mark (or a confusingly similar one) in a related market, the mark may infringe that third-party mark (or at least be impossible to register or protect).
+Before settling on a mark, it's important to ensure there are no directly conflicting marks already out there.
+A thorough search typically requires the help of an experienced trademark attorney.
+However, you can do an initial search yourself to ensure there are no obvious conflicts.
+This usually involves:
+* A few **internet searches** on the mark and other relevant words (e.g. "foobar computer software") to see if there are others using the mark for similar goods or services.
+* Searching the **USPTO [TESS Database](http://tess2.uspto.gov/)** to see if the same or similar marks are registered for similar goods or services.
+The TESS search interface can be a little intimidating -- [this guide](http://www.bpmlegal.com/howtotmsrch.html) includes some useful tips for running a complete search.
+It may be necessary to narrow your search to the classes of goods and services that your product falls under.
+Each trademark registration must specify one of [45 internationally recognized classes](https://www.uspto.gov/trademark/trademark-updates-and-announcements/nice-agreement-current-edition-version-general-remarks) of goods and services.
+If your initial search turns up too many results across all classes, limiting your search to relevant classes (like Class 9 for software, or Class 42 for software services, or Class 36 for financial services) can make the results easier to comb through.

+No trademark search can 100% exclude the possibility of a competing mark, but by taking these steps, you can avoid choosing a name with obvious conflicts.
+When brainstorming names, it's often a good idea to come up with several potential options, because one or more is likely to be knocked out by your initial search.

+## When to Register a Trademark

+FINOS does not register the trademarks of all of its projects, as the costs would be prohibitive.
+If you'd like to discuss registration, please contact us at finos.org and we can discuss whether it's appropriate in your project's case.

 # How does FINOS protect a project brand?

-FINOS generally monitors usage of FINOS project brands and the FINOS brand itself for compliance with the [FINOS trademark guidelines](Trademark-Guidelines.pdf).
+FINOS generally endeavors to monitors usage of FINOS project brands and the FINOS brand itself for compliance with the [FINOS trademark guidelines](Trademark-Guidelines.pdf).
 Additionally if the FINOS team becomes aware of allegedd technical misrepresentations on a FINOS project in the public press, it will work with the Project maintainers to validate veracity of the statements and take actions as needed.